SSrustworthy/DLRML-tracklistings/SSrustworthy’s MouseBits Posts Archive 9901155c0ffe400e8ce668e330c3eee5/Superstar Limo Queue 0e5493974e2145bd8dfbde41f5b45439.md

 One would need to trim of the intro and outro of the podcast to isolate the loop.
 DisneyChris has also posted a beautifully cleaned up version on his website.

-The complete track listing for Superstar Limo was posted online some time ago with some corrections and all missing tracks identified.
+The complete track listing for Superstar Limo was posted online some time ago by SoCalRyan of Library Music Themes with some corrections and all missing tracks identified.
 For convenience, I've posted it here along with some additional formatting and track times as calculated from Djali999's original notes.

 [https://librarymusicthemes.com/index.php?topic=1399.0](https://librarymusicthemes.com/index.php?topic=1399.0)